rubinusp/byu-cs460-f2021/lab-tcp-reliable-transport/README.md

    With this method, bytes previously sent are acknowledged.
 The method checks the acknowledgment number in the TCP header and acknowledges any new data by sliding the window (i.e., `send_buffer.slide()`).
-It also cancels the timer (i.e., using `cancel_timer()`, which has been implemented for you)  and restarts it (i.e., using `start_timer()`) if there are still bytes outstanding.
+It also cancels the timer (i.e., using `cancel_timer()`, which has been implemented for you).
+Then, if there are still bytes outstanding, it will restarts the timer (i.e., using `start_timer()`).
 This ensures that the timer is always associated with the oldest unacknowledged segment.
 Finally, it calls `send_if_possible()` to send any segments that are allowed within the newly-slid window.

    This method is called by the `TCPSocket.handle_packet()` method whenever a packet is received in which the `ACK` flag is set.